umidahikmat/languageproject/src/docs/introduction.md

 Content
-- Vocabulary
+- Wordlist
 - Text in Uzbek
 - Text in English
+- Grammar notes
-- Text with notes
+- Text with Tooltip
 - Practice activities
-- Mini writing
-- Animation
+- Audio and video